close

 All that baseball day in and day out for most of the year can wear down a body and subsequently lead to injury.

-Just like people in all walks of life, professional baseball athletes can suffer serious injuries that require surgery and months of rest and rehab, or minor ones that just leave them limping or nursing a nagging ache for a short or long period of time.
+Just like people in all walks of life, professional baseball athletes can suffer serious injuries that require surgery and months of rest and rehab or minor ones that just leave them limping or nursing a nagging ache for a short or long period of time.

 Youth baseball features a schedule that can rival the pros for the workload on a young, growing body.
 More and more youngsters are becoming single-sport athletes to maximize their draft opportunities by getting as much practice as possible, as they see as their best shot at competing with the pros.
-As a result, many prospective major league players end up battling injury and having surgery long before they get to the professional level.

-We’ll take a look at the most common MLB injuries according to baseball studies, the most severe ones and the best sources of injury data around.
 With our insight, you’ll be able to see if your favorite player’s season might be interrupted or if the futures odds of your preferred team might be impacted.
 Assessing player injuries is also important in determining how certain teams might perform against the spread (ATS).

 MLB Injury Report

-MLB teams are only allowed to have 26 players on their active roster for a game, and not all of them are available, primarily due to the rest days that are given to pitchers.
+MLB teams are only allowed to have 26 players on their active roster for a game and not all of them are available, primarily due to the rest days that are given to pitchers.
 So, it’s essential for teams to make sure they’re not devoting a valuable roster spot to an injured player who won’t be taking the field on a given day.

 That’s why MLB developed the injured list (IL), previously referred to as the “disabled list” until 2019.
 Putting a player on the IL clears his spot on the active roster so that the team can find a replacement, either in the minor leagues or by acquiring a player through trade or signing.
 The only catch is, in order to find a substitute, an injured player can’t return to active duty for a certain amount of time.